CuriousNekomimi/AIDCAT/README.md

 ## [Latest Release](https://github.com/CuriousNekomimi/AIDCAT/releases)
 ### 2021-05-11: v0.6.0
 ```
-HUGE thanks to Eta0 for making these improvements and for refactoring the program to be object oriented:
+HUGE thanks to Eta for making these improvements and for refactoring the program to be object oriented:
 - The phrase "any key" was changed to "Enter."
 (Actually waiting for any keypress is significantly more complicated).
 - Option 1 of the auth menu previously said [1] Change your access access token, which was fixed.
 - Added a missing error message on "Our Content" page.